shaoguangleo/difx-whole-repo/master_tags/DiFX-2.7/sites/Haystack/ehtc/Readme-Cycle7.txt

 for pc in $plst
 do  $ehtc/ehtc-antab.sh $subv $pc $ers true
     cp -p $ers-$pc-antab.pdf $release/logs ; done
+# if you need to diagnose bad behavior, do it with verbose commentary:
+# verb=true $ehtc/ehtc-antab.sh ...

 # check on progress/missing scans (incrementally or when done):
 $ehtc/ehtc-joblist.py -i $dout/$evs -o *.obs -c $exp.codes -K |\